 To use them and edit them, just download to your computer or share to your online drive.

 You’ll notice that on this spreadsheet, I’ve included space for multiple application systems.
 In a glance, you’ll be able to see the bigger picture and track your overall progress in each one.
 It’s easy to get caught up in the details of secondary application essays and lose sight of the prize.

 For each school system, I’ve included space for you to list the name of all the schools where you are applying.
-After that, I’ve included a place for you to list the date that you visited the school or you can use this space to plan a visit.
+After that, I’ve included a place for you to list the date that you visited the school – in person, or virtually – or you can use this space to plan a visit.
 Visiting the school is one of the best ways that you can prepare for secondary essays because you will have much more unique and interesting things to say it if you’ve been there.
 Visiting also demonstrates genuine interest in their program.
-You can list then the date you submitted the primary.

 Now onward and upwards to the secondaries.
 Include the date you received the secondary.
 Return all secondaries within TWO WEEKS to increase your chances of receiving an interview invitation.
 You can color code the dates in the column to track the ones you returned the fastest.
 You will see that the sooner you return the secondary, the more likely you are to receive an interview.